-Alternative 7 and Alternative 8 would further restrict fishing flexibility by limiting pot soak time.
-Alternative 7 would not explicitly limit soak time because the length of a fishing trip would not be limited.
-However, Alternative 7 may functionally limit soak time if fishermen prefer not to stay at sea longer while their pots soak or force them to stay longer at sea to maintain customary soak times.
-Further, under Alternative 7, a vessel could not return to port without retrieving all pots, even if the expected soak time was still expected to be short.
-Only Alternative 8 would explicitly limit soak time.
-However, almost all black sea bass pot trips are less than three days, so Alternative 8 would be expected to have little to no adverse social or economic effects.
+Alternative 1 would not implement new regulations that limit the soak time of black sea bass pots and thus would not reduce bycatch in the fishery.
+Alternative 2 and Alternative 3 would further restrict fishing flexibility by limiting pot soak time.
+Alternative 2 would not explicitly limit soak time because the length of a fishing trip would not be limited.
+However, Alternative 2 may functionally limit soak time if fishermen prefer not to stay at sea longer while their pots soak or force them to stay longer at sea to maintain customary soak times.
+Further, under Alternative 2, a vessel could not return to port without retrieving all pots, even if the expected soak time was still expected to be short.
+Only Alternative 3 would explicitly limit soak time.
+However, almost all black sea bass pot trips are less than three days, so Alternative 3 would be expected to have little to no adverse social or economic effects.
 Unless suspension of the pot recovery requirement was possible, both alternatives could result in hardship or safety issues in the event of engine problems/failure or severe weather such that the vessel has to return to port prior to retrieving all pots.
 While notice of the suspension of these requirements would be logical in the event of pending severe weather, such as a tropical depression or hurricane, the absence of specific procedures in the event of engine problems may create additional problems for fishermen.